 If there is a Managing Agent for your home, you will pay a contribution for the services provided through your monthly service charges.

-You can report issues relating to services provided by a Managing Agent to us and we will follow these up directly with them and keep you informed.
+You can report issues relating to services provided by a Managing Agent to us and we will follow these up directly with the Managing Agent and keep you informed.

 Annual and Extraordinary General meetings